kcp-dev/enhancements/keps/core/0002-proxy-workspace.md

 1. Mounting remote clusters as workspaces
 2. Softlink - mounting other workspaces as sub-workspaces, where changing the sub-workspace would change the parent workspace as well.
+3. Workspace status propagation - when mounting workspace, there should be a way to propagate status to the workspace itself, preventing false positives serves.

 ### Non-Goals